martinohanlon/exploring-space-with-minecraft/worksheet2.md

 ### The ISS

-The ISS at the top of the stairs which circle the pillars changes position based on the orientation of the Astro Pi computer which is calculated by the SenseHAT's accelerometer, gyroscope and magnetometer.
+The ISS at the top of the stairs which circle the pillars changes position based on the orientation of the Sense HAT which is calculated by the SenseHAT's accelerometer, gyroscope and magnetometer.

 ![SpaceCRAFT Display ISS](../images/spacecraft7.png)